tyIUc/bcandc/README.md

 # bcandc---NW12.0.0
- A chat plugin About exiled SCPSL
+ A chat plugin About SCPSL